 Businesses that persist in relying on manual processes and fragmented point solutions (including apps) - run the risk of failing to meet the expectations of their staff and customers - damaging their brand.
-These businesses will also miss out on next generation services and revenue opportunities because they are unable to quickly deploy new services that easily plug into their existing infrastructure and systems.
+These businesses will also miss out on next-generation services and revenue opportunities because they are unable to quickly deploy new services that easily plug into their existing infrastructure and systems.

 Whispir’s Communications Applications as a Service solutions specifically respond to this market condition, empowering people to manage their communications, effortlessly and elegantly at scale.

 Businesses are not interested in big enterprise platforms that are expensive and take a long time to deploy - they want to be able to consume as-a-service new communications capabilities.
-They want to be agile and able to quickly switch on and switch off just the communications capabilities the need at that time, retaining their flexibility and keeping costs down as their business requirements change.
+They want to be agile and able to quickly switch on and switch off just the communications capabilities they need at that time, retaining their flexibility and keeping costs down as their business requirements change.

 Whispir’s ”Communications Applications as a Service” does just that.
-Powerful, enterprise quality capabilities provided as a services that are super easy to consume.
+Powerful, enterprise-quality capabilities provided as a services that are super easy to consume.
 By making it easier for people (not just IT departments) to create and use communications apps and workflow to communicate more effectively.

 Whispir changes the economics of communications management - what might have taken 5-7 people weeks to do, can be done by one person, in minutes.
 Whispir is hugely empowering and enabling for those people.

-Q4: In the press release, you mention partnerships with Telstra, StarHub, Twilio and IBM.
+Q4: In the press release, you mention partnerships with Telstra, StarHub, Twilio, and IBM.
 How and why are these partnerships important to the business moving forward?

 Our channels are an essential part of our relationship with our customers.
-Generally our channel partners have pre-existing customer relationships where they are already engaged in a conversation about the communication challenges, objectives and outcomes the customer is seeking to achieve.
+Generally, our channel partners have pre-existing customer relationships where they are already engaged in a conversation about the communication challenges, objectives, and outcomes the customer is seeking to achieve.
 Our channels are super well placed to introduce Whispir as a pre-qualified solution with a trusted and proven track record locally and globally.
-They are also able to deliver on their brand promise of delivering innovation and world class solutions to identified customer challenges.
+They are also able to deliver on their brand promise of delivering innovation and world-class solutions to identified customer challenges.
 Whispir becomes the competitive advantage and differentiator for our channels and our customers get the great solution outcomes they deserve, with the confidence of knowing that the channel has already done the work to prequalify Whispir as fit for purpose.

 Q5: How would you describe how the company has evolved over the last few years?

-Some things have remained the same, things like; culture, commitment and focus, while other things have evolved dramatically, things like; capacity, scale, and expertise.
+Some things have remained the same, things like; culture, commitment, and focus, while other things have evolved dramatically, things like; capacity, scale, and expertise.

 We have many critical infrastructure and emergency services clients as our customers so we have mindful of our commitments and responsibilities to provide emergency services grade services at all times.
-This means a commitment to governance, transparency, security and behaving responsibly.
+This means a commitment to governance, transparency, security, and behaving responsibly.

 It also means we are measured and considered about how we manage our growth and build capacity to scale.
-We have completed this fund raising so that we can invest appropriately and accelerate our growth in response to massive market demand.
+We have completed this fundraising so that we can invest appropriately and accelerate our growth in response to massive market demand.
 We continue to incrementally build velocity across our business week to week and month to month.

 Q6 What are you most proud of?

-Throughout our history, we have been consistent in our commitment to fostering, nurturing and protecting our culture of innovation.
+Throughout our history, we have been consistent in our commitment to fostering, nurturing, and protecting our culture of innovation.
 This is the most rewarding thing, especially when you see that investment in developing those skills in our people applied to the delivery of massive net new value and competitive advantage for our customers.

-Our people and our customers both benefit from thinking innovatively together, sharing insights and telling stories that result in leaps of conceptual thinking and ideation.
+Our people and our customers both benefit from thinking innovatively together, sharing insights, and telling stories that result in leaps of conceptual thinking and ideation.
 We make space for thinking about new solution outcomes.
 These new Whispir capabilities always make me smile - I love them.